Brian Boyd (unionist): Personal background

 Brian Boyd was born in Belfast, Northern Ireland on 17 July 1951.
 He immigrated to Australia in 1956 with his father (Thomas Boyd), his mother (Sarah "Sadie" Boyd née Toan), his brother Leonard "Lenny" and sister Lynne.
 His youngest brother David was born in Australia.
 Brian grew up in the industrial Latrobe Valley, specifically Morwell where he graduated from Morwell High School in 1969.

 From 1970 to 1976 he tried various tertiary institutions before graduating from La Trobe University with a BA Dip Ed.

-Between 1979 and 1991 he was married to fellow trade unionist Mary Bluett, having 3 children: Tiffany b 1981 (dec), Nicole b 1983, Rory b 1985.
+Between 1979 and 1991 he was married to fellow trade unionist Mary Bluett.

 In 2010 (5/6) he married longtime partner Christine Thomas.

 In Dec 2010 IR academic Gordon McCaskie, overseen by Swinburne University professor Dr Peter Love, successfully completed a master's degree based on a biographical thesis on Brian Boyd's industrial and political life.
 By Dec 2012 this thesis was published as:"Brian Boyd-A biography of a trade unionist"by Gordon McCaskie,ISBN 978-3-659-24215-1.Price 68 euros.Published by Lambert Academic Press (go to Google of L.A.P. then Title, then project Number 66228, then ISBN for ordering).

 Boyd became world-renowned when he famously said, "John Howard is as welcome in Melbourne today as a yellow-bellied black snake at a barbecue!"

 at an anti-WorkChoices rally in 2006.

 At a "BUST THE BUDGET" rally in Melbourne 12 June 2014, Brian Boyd told the anti-Federal government protesters in Bourke St. that Prime Minister Tony Abbott and his Treasurer Joe Hockey that they "as welcome in Melbourne today as two feral cane toads in a backyard swimming pool".